Updated: Aug 22

 This set up is efficient, in that the cook can sit while cutting vegetables and doing dishes, rather than hunching over a sink in heels.
 I wish I had this in my kitchen, minus the radiator, of course.

 Here's an adorable, modern take on that same idea.

 The charming sink skirt hides the pluming and possibly the garbage can.
 Notice the marble counter tops and classic white cabinets; both will never go out of style.

 Honestly, as cute as old porcelain sinks are, I would never want to have one again.
 They chip, scratch, and absorb stains easily.
 Stainless steel is the way to go in my opinion.

 Here's a low-cost, old-fashioned kitchen that could easily be attained with reclaimed wood and found materials.

 It's not a high-end remodel; it's cozy and vintage though.
 Who can resist those classic gingham curtains?
 A stool could be used at kitchen sink, and then stored underneath when not in use.
 You don't need a dishwasher, or a bunch of dishes, if you always wash them right after you're done eating.
 Sometimes less is best.

-Hopefully, you had as much fun as I did looking at these kitchen photos.
+Hopefully you had as much fun as I did looking through these kitchen photos.
 Donate don't destroy!
 Just kidding about the twins.